graphteon/juriko-cli/docs/RESPONSE_STYLE_FEATURE.md

-# Response Style Feature - JURIKO CLI
+# Response Style Feature - KILOCODE CLI

 This document describes the new response style feature that provides concise communication modes inspired by Claude Code patterns.

 ## Overview

-The Response Style feature allows users to control the verbosity and communication style of JURIKO CLI responses, enabling more efficient interactions for different use cases.
+The Response Style feature allows users to control the verbosity and communication style of KILOCODE CLI responses, enabling more efficient interactions for different use cases.

 ## Features